slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Collection types must not be used for any attribute.
 A relation of one-to-many cardinality must be created instead.

 #### Localization
 Localization allows for models and model attributes to be internationalized by providing names and descriptions.
-These names are seen in the backoffice
+These names are seen in the backoffice when a user is viewing data.
+This helps as it provides meaningful context that is not provided when technical names are used.

+To localize attributes

 ### Classes and Interfaces